yasharyas/Weather_app/README.md

 ## Background Color

 The background color of the app changes depending on the time of day.
-The app has a blue gradient background during the day and a bisque background during the night.
+The app has a blue gradient background during the day and a bisque background during the night.giving users a cleaner ui

 Enjoy checking the weather with this simple Weather App!